MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

 4. On the **Information Rights Management** page, in the **Information Rights Management** section, select **Do not use IRM on this server**, then click **OK**.

-5. On each of the SharePoint Server computers, delete the contents of the folder \ProgramData\Microsoft\MSIPC\Server\*&lt;SID of the account running SharePoint Server&gt;*.
+5. On each of the SharePoint Server computers, delete the contents of the folder \ProgramData\Microsoft\MSIPC\Server\\<*SID of the account running SharePoint Server>*.

 #### Configure Exchange and SharePoint to use the connector